Día de los Muertos legacy

 Día de los muertos | DAY OF THE DEAD

-For 45 years Self Help Graphics & Art (SHG) has organized one of the most popular Día de los Muertos events in Los Angeles and perhaps the oldest Day of the Dead commemoration in the country.
+Self Help Graphics & Art (SHG) has organized one of the most popular Día de los Muertos events in Los Angeles and perhaps the oldest Day of the Dead commemoration in the country for over four decades.
 Self Help Graphics & Art is unique in that it provides the community with a season of activities from August to November, to celebrate and prepare for Día de los Muertos.
 The season of activities includes the participation of over 50 community organizations, 150 plus volunteers and over 15,000 attendees.